AlexSserb/dental-lab-frontend/README.md

 <a name="introduction"></a>
 ## Introduction

 The system is designed for a dental laboratory.
 The laboratory receives orders from clients (doctors).
-Each order consists of products.
-To perform each product, several dental technicians must perform a sequence of operations.
-After completing all the work, the doctor accepts and pays for the products.
+Each order consists of works.
+To perform each work, several dental technicians must perform a sequence of operations.
+After completing all the work, the doctor accepts and pays for the order.

 There are 3 roles in the system:
 1. *Doctor*.
 The doctor can register in the system, place orders and view the progress of his orders.